ajsmit/Basic_stats/docs/06-t_tests.md

 R>
 R> data:  dat by sample
 R> t = -1.9544, df = 38, p-value = 0.05805
-R> alternative hypothesis: true difference in means is not equal to 0 R> 95 percent confidence interval:
+R> alternative hypothesis: true difference in means between group A and group B is not equal to 0 R> 95 percent confidence interval:
 R>  -1.51699175  0.02670136
 R> sample estimates: